learnk8s/knote-js/01_writing_a_note_taking_app.md

 Note the following about this command:

-- `--name` defines the name for the container
+- `--name` defines the name for the container.
-- `--rm` automatically cleans up the container and removes the file system when the container exits
+- `--rm` automatically cleans up the container and removes the file system when the container exits.
-- `--network` represents the Docker network in which the container should run
+- `--network` represents the Docker network in which the container should run.
 - `-p 3000:3000` publishes port 3000 of the container to port 3000 of your local machine.
 That means, if you now access port 3000 on your computer, the request is forwarded to port 3000 of the Knote container.
-You can use the forwarding to access the app from your local machine.
+You can use forwarding to access the app from your local machine.
-- `-e` sets an environment variable inside the container
+- `-e` sets an environment variable inside the container.

 Regarding the last point, remember that your app reads the URL of the MongoDB server to connect to from the `MONGO_URL` environment variable.